New look land tax notices

 Who pays land tax?

-Land tax applies to residential rental properties.
-Land tax also applies to residential properties owned by a trust or corporation, even if those properties are not rented.
+Land tax applies to residential properties that are not used as principal places of residence, including all residential properties owned by a trust or corporation.
 Land tax does not apply to commercial properties.

 Buying a property and land tax